Riley Greene Player Props: Tigers vs. Royals

-On Wednesday, Riley Greene (.290 batting average in his past 10 games, with a triple, a home run, five walks and two RBI) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
-First pitch is at 8:10 PM ET.
+The Detroit Tigers and Riley Greene, who went 3-for-4 with a double last time in action, take on Zack Greinke and the Kansas City Royals at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Royals.
+He had three hits (going 3-for-4 with a double) in his most recent game against the Royals.

 Riley Greene Game Info & Props vs. the Royals